Deforestation in the Amazon

 A significant amount of deforestation is caused by the subsistence activities of poor farmers who are encouraged to settle on forest lands by government land policies.
 In Brazil, each squatter acquires the right (known as a usufruct right) to continue using a piece of land by living on a plot of unclaimed public land and "using" it for at least one year and a day.
 After five years the squatter acquires ownership and hence the right to sell the land.

-Poor farmers typically use fire for clearing land and every year satellite images pick up tens of thousands of fires burning across the Amazon.
-Typically understory shrubbery is cleared and then forest trees are cut.
+Farmers typically use fire for clearing land and every year satellite images pick up tens of thousands of fires burning across the Amazon.
+The deforestation process usually starts with logging of high value trees, which are sold to local dealers or used by the farmer for construction.
+Understory shrubbery is then cleared and remaining trees are cut.
 The area is left to dry for a few months and then burned.
 The land is planted with crops like bananas, palms, manioc, maize, or rice.
-After a year or two, the productivity of the soil declines, and the transient farmers press a little deeper and clear new forest for more short-term agricultural land.
-The old, now infertile fields are used for small-scale cattle grazing or left for waste.
+After a year or two, the productivity of the soil declines, and the farmer may move on to to new forest areas for more short-term agriculture.
+The old, now infertile, fields are often used for small-scale cattle grazing or left for waste.

 Between 1995 and 1998, the government granted land in the Amazon to roughly 150,000 families, but incentives for colonization have waned in recent years as the government has shifted support to larger entities and infrastructure projects.

 Smallholders are sometimes used as a proxy by large development interests to gain access to land.
 In these cases poor migrants, usually from Brazil's Northeast, are paid by ranchers to occupy forest land (sometimes indigenous reservations or legal forest reserves belonging to other landowners).
-The ranchers eventually acquire the land from these squatters.
+The ranchers eventually acquire the land from these squatters, who then move on clear other areas.

-Road construction in the Amazon leads to deforestation.
-Roads provide access to logging and mining sites while opening forest frontier land to exploitation by poor landless farmers.
+Road construction in the Amazon has historically led to deforestation.
+Roads provide access to logging and mining sites while opening forest frontier land to exploitation by farmers.

 The project was plagued from the start.
 The sediments of the Amazon Basin rendered the highway unstable and subject to inundation during heavy rains, blocking traffic and leaving crops to rot.
 Harvest yields for peasants were dismal since the forest soils were quickly exhausted, and new forest had to be cleared annually.
-Logging was difficult due to the widespread distribution of commercially valuable trees.
-Rampant erosion, up to 40 tons of soil per acre (100 tons/ha) occurred after clearing.
+Logging was difficult due to the dispersed distribution of commercially valuable trees.
+Rampant erosion, up to 100 tons of soil per hectare (40 tons/acre) occurred after clearing.
 Many colonists, unfamiliar with banking and lured by easy credit, went deep into debt.

 Soy production in the Amazon exploded in the early 1990s following the development of a new variety of soybean suitable to the soils and climate of the region.
 Most expansion occurred in the cerrado, a wooded grassland ecosystem, and the transition forests in the southern fringes in the Amazon basin, especially in states of Mato Grosso and Pará — direct conversion of rainforests for soy has been relatively limited.
 Instead, the impact of soy on rainforests is generally seen to be indirect.
 Soy expansion has driven up land prices, created impetus for infrastructure improvements that promote forest clearing, and displaced cattle ranchers to frontier areas, spurring deforestation.